ankurjha21/ankurjha21/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 🎓 &nbsp; Confident Devops Engineer ,having passion to learn new technology.
+- 🎓 &nbsp; Confident Open Source Contributor, DevOps enthusiast having passion to learn new technology.
 - 💼 &nbsp; Working as a Devops Engineer at Linkfire <img src="https://emoji.slack-edge.com/T02990GNF/likefire/d913f00e8c44d208.gif" width="30px">
 - 🌱 &nbsp; Learning more about Cloud Services by writing it as a Infrastructure as a code.
 - ✍️ &nbsp; Love  to Automate All my manual tasks
 - 👯 &nbsp; We can connect on [Chess.com](https://www.chess.com/member/sweetxcyanide)♟ to play some games Or Counter strike if you want
 - 😄 &nbsp;  Pronouns: He/Him
 - 💬 &nbsp; Talk to me about cricket, socceer(Yes as Iam a proud Madridista)
+- 💍 &nbsp; Newly Enagaged

 <br />
 <img align="right" alt="GIF" src="https://media.giphy.com/media/13HgwGsXF0aiGY/giphy.gif" />